Looking for a day trip filled with arts and culture? Join Zac Blaylock as he takes us on a trip to Port Angeles, WA.

 Olympic Stained Glass

 My first and closest stop was one of my favorite shops to browse merchandise in: Olympic Stained Glass.
-This shop offers a variety of wonderfully crafted original carvings and jewelry along with semi-precious stones, stain glass material and interesting and beautiful curios.
+This shop is near the Olympic National Park and offers a variety of wonderfully crafted original carvings and jewelry along with semi-precious stones, stained glass material and interesting and beautiful curios.
 I was on a quest to replace a chunk of blue tiger’s eye I had lost and easily found a piece for a cheap buck.
-I also found a beautifully carved raven’s head in the northwest native totem style I decide I couldn’t go without.
+I also found a beautifully carved raven’s head in the northwest native totem style I decided I couldn’t go without.

 Wild Spirit Herbals